johnfmorton/docker-build-a-banner/README-for-DockerHub.md

 From your terminal, navigate to an empty directory you want to build your banner in.
 Then enter:

 ```
-docker container run -p 8080:8080 -v "$PWD":/app -it --rm johnfmorton/yo-buildabanner:beta
+docker container run -p 8080:8080/tcp -p 35729:35729/tcp -v "$PWD":/app -it --rm johnfmorton/yo-buildabanner:beta
 ```

 If that seems like too much to remember, I agree!
 That's why I have it hidden behind an alias like this.
 This will go in your `rc` file, for example your `.bashrc` if you use bash, or `.zshrc` if you use zsh.

 ```
-alias banner='docker container run -p 8080:8080 -v "$PWD":/app -it --rm johnfmorton/yo-buildabanner:beta'
+alias banner='docker container run -p 8080:8080/tcp -p 35729:35729/tcp -v "$PWD":/app -it --rm johnfmorton/yo-buildabanner:beta'
 ```

 With the alias, you can just type `banner` to start the Docker container.
+The exposed ports are for the development server, port 8080, and it's live reload service, port 35729.

 ### Step 2